hermango/shareable/README.md

 rails g shareable:config

 Shareable expects string values for nearly all configuration options.
 Any values passed as configuration options not enclosed in quotation marks will cause errors!
-Three configuration options are exceptions to this rule.
-The following three options expect boolean values only (strings are not accepted):
+Four configuration options are exceptions to this rule.
+The configuration option *names* (also called *buttons* when passed to the helper method) expects an array of strings.
+The other three configuration options expect boolean values only and are the following:
  * static_link
  * button_only
  * turbolinks